RistoSd/Easy-Invest-Bank/README.md

 # Testing
-Launch the tests for each app in the application's root folder with python manage.py test "app name" for example if you want to test Bank app then you run python manage.py test Bank
+Launch the tests for each app in the application's root folder with python manage.py test "app name" </br>
+for example if you want to test Bank app then you run `python manage.py test Bank`